robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

     - name: PROMETHEUS_SSL_ENABLED
       value: "true"

-To add a custom CA certificate, add the following as well:
+To use a custom CA certificate, add the following to your ``generated_values.yaml`` file:

 .. code-block:: yaml